 - incorporates our rarest and most vulnerable conservation values

 - protects and conserves socially and culturally important values

 - provides opportunities for public enjoyment, education and the growth of scientific knowledge

 - contributes to clean air, clean water and healthy communities.

-Drafts of the Establishment Plan (formerly identified as a 'directions statement') were publicly exhibited in 2015 and 2017.
-The plan addresses comments received from the public at that time.
-It will complement the Biodiversity Conservation Investment Strategy, which outlines an approach for encouraging biodiversity conservation on private land.
-Together the 2 documents represent a strategy for establishing an integrated protected area network across New South Wales.
+The Establishment Plan complements the Biodiversity Conservation Investment Strategy, which outlines an approach for encouraging biodiversity conservation on private land.
+Together, the 2 documents represent a strategy for establishing an integrated protected area network across New South Wales.